 Most Important Features

 - Response and Fidelity: Response and fidelity are tricky headset specs to judge.
 How accurate is the sound reproduction?
 This is easier for us to judge because we can rapidly switch between different headsets to see how the same sounds compare.
-So good thing we’ve done the home work for you.
+So good thing we’ve done the homework for you.

 - Battery: If you opt for a wireless headset, battery life will be very important.
 Current headsets tend to range between 10 and 20 hours on one charge.
-This is a lot of variance, so check the individual specs on your models for more information.
+This is a lot of variances, so check the individual specs on your models for more information.
 Our wireless picks offer 10-20 hours of battery time.

 - Ear Cups: Gaming headsets tend to get thrown away when the ear cups wear out, so pay close attention to their durability.
 Simple, non-puffy cups in minimalistic designs tend to do the best here.
-Also look for ear cups that can be replaced if necessary.
+Also, look for ear cups that can be replaced if necessary.

 Which Best PS4 Headset is for You?

 If you’re looking for the best of the best, and don’t mind paying for it, check out the Astro A50 – this headset has many great wireless features and top-notch audio quality.
 Otherwise, the Turtle Beach Stealth 600 is an excellent pair of headphones and easily the best PS4 headset for under $100.
 If you prefer heavier, more feature-rich headphones with some extra compatibility, then take a look at the SteelSeries, HyperX, and PlayStation Premium models.